+- e.
+Other State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specify state policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above the policies addressed in Item C-2-d.
+Select one: - O The state does not make payment to relatives/legal guardians for furnishing waiver services. - The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.

+Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
+Specify the controls that are employed to ensure that payments are made only for services rendered.
+Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians.

+Personal assistant services shall not be provided by:

+- Individual's spouse,

+- Parent, step-parent, or foster parent of a minor child (under age 18) or,

+- Legal guardian.

-plication n for 1915(c) HCBS Waiver: MO.0404.R04.02 - Jul 01, 2021 (as of Jul 01, 2021) Page 158 of 309 ☐ Self-directed ☐ Agency-operated stat ther State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Concerning making payment to relatives/legal guardians for the provision of waiver sempolicies addressed in Item C-2-d.
-Select one : 0 The state does not make payment to relatives/legal guardians for furnishing waiver service ees. • The state makes payment to relatives/legal guardians under specific circumstances and or relative/guardian is qualified to furnish services. nly when the Specify the specific circumstances under which payment is made, the types of relatives/legal g payment may be made, and the services for which payment may be made.
-Specify the controls ensure that payments are made only for services rendered.
-Also, specify in Appendix C-1/C-3 e which payment may be made to relatives/legal guardians. that are employed to Personal assistant services shall not be provided by an individual's spouse, if the individual is 18) by a parent, or legal guardian.
-Personal assistant services may otherwise be provided to a member(s) of his or her family when the person is not opposed to the family member providin service to be provided does not primarily benefit the family unit, is not a household task famil share or do for one another when they live in the same household, and otherwise is above and activities family members provide for another adult family member without a disability. g the service and the y members expect to In case of a paid family member the service plan must reflect: • The individual is not opposed to the family member providing services; • The services to be provided are solely for the individual and not task household tasks expect people live in family unit; • The planning team determines the paid family member providing the service best meet the ir • A family member will only be paid for the hours authorized in the service plan and at no tim hours per week.
-Any support provided above this amount would be considered a natural supp that a family member would typically provide; • Family members can be hired for personal assistant only. ndividual's needs; e can these exceed 40 Family is defined as: A family member is defined as a parent, step parent; sibling; child by blo marriage; spouse; grandparent; or grandchild. ood, adoption, or Family members approved to provide personal assistant services may be employed by an agen individual/guardian or designated representative using an approved VF/EA FMS provider.
-If this/her own workers using an approved fiscal management service provider, the family memb personal assistant shall not also be the designated representative/common law employer. he person employs
+Personal assistant services may otherwise be provided to a person by a member(s) of his or her family when the person is not opposed to the family member providing the service and the service to be provided does not primarily benefit the family unit, is not a household task family members expect to share or do for one another when they live in the same household, and otherwise is above and beyond typical activities family members provide for another adult family member without a disability.

+In case of a paid family member the service plan must reflect:

+- The individual is not opposed to the family member providing services; - The services to be provided are solely for the individual and not task household tasks expected to be shared with people live in family unit; - The planning team determines the paid family member providing the service best meet the individual's needs; - A family member will only be paid for the hours authorized in the service plan and at no time can these exceed 40 hours per week.
+Any support provided above this amount would be considered a natural support or the unpaid care that a family member would typically provide; - Family members can be hired for personal assistant only.

+Family is defined as: A family member is defined as a parent, step parent; sibling; child by blood, adoption, or marriage; spouse; grandparent; or grandchild.

+Family members approved to provide personal assistant services may be employed by an agency or employed by the individual/guardian or designated representative using an approved VF/EA FMS provider.
+If the person employs his/her own workers using an approved fiscal management service provider, the family member serving as a paid personal assistant shall not also be the designated representative/common law employer.